 My deal with jealousy has always been that it’s a totally legitimate feeling to have when you’re in a relationship with someone and if it is addressed in the proper manner ( i.e. actually listening to what the jealous party is saying and understanding where those feelings stem from and addressing it head on vs. being dismissive of them and telling them they’re silly) it’s totally manageable and not a big deal.

-A common issue that crops up in new relationships are the complicated or not so complicated friend equations among people of the opposite sex.
+One thing we all noticed was that a common issue that crops up in new relationships are the complicated or not so complicated friend equations among people of the opposite sex.
 (I realize I’m speaking from the point of view of a straight person, but this could also obviously crop up among people who are attracted to the same sex as them – duh).